 Greyhound Welfare and the Five Freedoms

 The Five Freedoms model was first introduced in a 1965 UK Government report on livestock husbandry, known as the Bramble Report.
 In 1979, the Five Freedoms were formalised in a press statement by the UK Farm Animal Welfare Council and, since then, have been adopted world-wide, including here in Australia, as a basic tool for identifying and assessing animal welfare needs.
+The Five Freedoms have also been used to help develop a new, more contemporary model known as the Five Domains.
+The Five Domains model provides a way of identifying and grading welfare.

 ANIMAL WELFARE MODELS